 Annual Practising Certificates (APC)

-You must hold a current APC to practise as a medical laboratory science or anaesthetic technician practitioner in Aotearoa New Zealand.
+You must hold a current annual practising certificate (APC) to practise as a medical laboratory scientist (MLS) or anaesthetic technician (AT) practitioner in Aotearoa New Zealand.

 - are fit to practise